YOGIC DIET

 "You are what you eat."

-Ayurveda is a broad science of life that recognizes that health begins in the digestive system, the result of a state of balance between body, mind and consciousness, as well as a state of inner balance between the Tridoshas Vata, Pitta and Kapha, which according to with Ayurvedic science, there are three factors or forces whose balance is crucial for health.
-Ayurveda recognizes that food is medicine and uses this principle as one of several ways to restore health.
+Ayurveda is the science of life that recognizes that health begins in the digestive system, as the digestive system is responsible for transforming food into nutrients and eliminating toxins from the body.
+This concept is linked to Agni, the “digestive fire”, which regulates the digestion, absorption and assimilation of food.
+When Agni is strong, the body is able to extract the necessary nutrients and eliminate waste efficiently.
+When it is weak or unbalanced, it can generate Ama, an accumulation of toxins that is the root cause of many diseases.
+This is the result of a state of balance between the body, mind and consciousness, as well as a state of internal balance between the Vata, Pitta and Kapha Tridoshas, which, according to Ayurvedic science, are three factors or forces whose balance is crucial for health.
+Ayurveda recognizes that food is a medicine and uses this principle as one of several ways of restoring health.

 The 3 types of food